-- Note if the provisional or final Negotiated Indirect Cost Rate Agreement (NICRA) has been updated since the last submission or whether NICRA rate changes are anticipated. - Discuss any new policies and local laws that affect budget calculations, e.g., changes in benefits policies, insurance laws, laws with respect to employee separation/termination, that impact the budget.
-If no changes have occurred, simply note N/A. - Per 22 CFR 216, Environmental Procedures, budgets to address environmental compliance requirements (including implementation of environmental mitigation measures, monitoring, and staffing), must be included in the detailed and comprehensive budgets and explained in the budget narrative.
+- Explain all shifts in the funding sources for a line item (e.g., a salary was previously funded with 50 percent Section 202(e)/50 percent ITSH resources, and the awardee is proposing to fund the salary with 75 percent Section 202(e)/25 percent ITSH resources).
+Highlight these shifts in the budget narrative. - Explain comprehensive budget category variances of 10 percent or more from the prior approved single year budget. - Note if the provisional or final Negotiated Indirect Cost Rate Agreement (NICRA) has been updated since the last submission or whether NICRA rate changes are anticipated. - Discuss any new policies and local laws that affect budget calculations (e.g., changes in benefits policies, insurance laws, laws with respect to employee separation/termination, that impact the budget).
+If no changes have occurred, simply note N/A. - Per 22 CFR 216, Environmental Procedures, budget line items that address environmental compliance requirements (including implementation of environmental mitigation measures, monitoring, and staffing), must be included in the detailed and comprehensive budgets and explained in the budget narrative.
 The budget narrative should particularly highlight environmental compliance costs for which a line item does not exist (or are integrated into line items) and where significant changes from previous years are made. - Cost narratives related to resource transfers (cash and vouchers) should include transfer value going directly to participants (not including transfer fees), number of transfers across budget period and number of individuals and/or households targeted.